Maccabi Haifa F.C.: Sponsorships, fan base and rivalries

 On 30 June 2011, a Haaretz poll identified Maccabi Haifa as the most popular football team among Arab citizens of Israel.

 Another survey had been conducted in March 2012 by Yedioth confirmed that Maccabi Haifa is the most popular team among Israeli football fans (28%), female football fans (33%) and Arab citizens of Israel.
 Same survey revealed that 75% of Haifa residents support the team.

-Historically, the block group encourages fans were home games Kiryat Eliezer Stadium stands 11–12 called also Yetzia Gimel (יציע ג') – C Block – which has become synonymous with the hardcore and dedicated fans.
+Historically, the most loyal fans at home games in Kiryat Eliezer Stadium were concentrated at stands 11–12, called also Yetzia Gimel (יציע ג') – C Block – a term which has become synonymous with the most hardcore and dedicated fans.

-In 1994, Uzi Hitman composed and wrote the team's championship song titled "Green in the eyes" (ירוק בעיניים) and gave it to Haim Moshe, the song was a major hit amongst the club's fanbase and was later coved by Eden Ben Zaken in 2021 once again as a championship song.
+In 1994, Uzi Hitman composed and wrote the team's championship song titled "Green in the eyes" (ירוק בעיניים) and gave it to Haim Moshe, the song was a major hit amongst the club's fanbase and was later covered by Eden Ben Zaken in 2021 once again as a championship song.
 In 2004, following Hitman's death, a minute of silence was given to Hitman during a match against Bnei Yehuda Tel Aviv, which was followed by supporters singing the chorus of the famous championship song.

 In 2002, The fans established an organization named Green Apes, which supports both soccer and basketball.
 Members usually sit in the bleachers section 11.

 In addition, Maccabi Haifa has an official fan club which was founded in the first decade of the 21st century, and has about 20,000 members.
 The club is also supported overseas and is able to keep in touch with supporters overseas via the club website and online store.

 At the 2008–09 Championship season the Maccabi Haifa audiences won the title of Fair Audience of the Year.

 In 2010, another organization of fans was established for Maccabi Haifa, and named Inferno Verde, whose members sit in the stands section 5a.
 The organization's goal is not to outdo the Green Apes, but rather to join forces for victories and championships of the team.